Skew Generalized Polycyclic Codes with Derivations: Introduction

 \section{Introduction}

-Coding theory is mainly the study of the methods for efficient and as long as possible to preserve the accuracy of information during transmission from one place to another place.
-In coding theory, linear codes have been studying for the last six decades.
+Coding theory mainly studies the methods that are efficient and preserve the accuracy of information during transmission from one place to another.
+In coding theory, linear codes have been studied for the last seven decades.
 Initially, linear codes were studied over the binary field.
-In $1970$, the study of codes over finite rings was initiated by Blake \cite{Blake}.
-The cyclic codes are the most important class of linear codes from an implementation point of view and also playing a prominent role in the development of algebraic coding theory.
-In $1972$, Hartmann and Tzeng \cite{Hartmann} studied the BCH lower bounds for the minimum distance of a cyclic code.
+In $1970$, Blake \cite{Blake} initiated the study of codes over finite rings.
+Cyclic codes are the most important class of linear codes from an implementation point of view and also play a prominent role in the development of algebraic coding theory.
+These codes have been studied over several finite rings and produce many new and optimal codes, refer \cite{Blake1,Blake,Sagar,Yildiz,Zheng}.

-In $2007$, Boucher et al. \cite{Boucher1} introduced skew cyclic codes which is a generalization of the cyclic codes over a non-commutative ring, namely skew polynomial ring $\mathbb{F}[x;\theta]$, where $\mathbb{F}$ is a field, and $\theta$ is an automorphism on $\mathbb{F}$.
-Besides the commutative case, skew polynomial rings also have many applications in the construction of algebraic codes with better parameters.
-In $2009$, Boucher and Ulmer \cite{Boucher2} obtained some skew codes with Hamming distance more significant than the known linear codes with the same parameters.
-Again, in $2014$, they \cite{Boucher} revisited the linear codes by using the concept of the skew polynomial ring with derivation.
-Later on, in $2017$, Cuiti$\tilde{n}$o and Tironi \cite{Luis} studied the structural properties of skew generalized cyclic (SGC) codes over finite fields and also obtained some BCH type lower bounds for their minimum distance.
+In $2007$, Boucher et al. \cite{Boucher1} introduced skew cyclic codes which are a generalization of cyclic codes over a non-commutative ring, namely skew polynomial ring $\mathbb{F}_q[x;\theta]$, where $\mathbb{F}_q$ is a finite field, and $\theta$ is an automorphism of $\mathbb{F}_q$.
+Besides the commutative case, skew polynomial rings also have many applications in constructing algebraic codes with better parameters.
+It is well-known that the factorization of a polynomial plays a key role in studying these codes.
+More factorization leads to a rich algebraic structure that is capable of producing codes with good parameters.
+Therefore, it is logical to extend these codes over a structure in which polynomials have more factorization than the commutative structure.
+One smart choice is the skew polynomial ring.
+We always have more choices to construct new codes from the codes over the skew polynomial ring than a commutative ring.
+That is one of the major motivations to study codes over a skew polynomial ring.

-The two-dimensional cyclic code was introduced by Ikai et al. \cite{Imai} and Imai \cite{Ikai} in $1975$.
-It is a generalization of the cyclic code.
-Inspired by these works, we study structural properties of the two-dimensional skew generalized cyclic (SGC) codes and obtain the BCH lower bound for the minimum distance of a skew generalized cyclic code with non-zero derivation.
-The two-dimensional theory is beneficial for the analysis and generation of two-dimensional periodic arrays.
-It gives a construction method for the two-dimensional feedback shift register with a minimum number of storage devices that generates a given two-dimensional periodic array.\\